Tyrrrz/Ressy/Readme.md

 If there are no matching resources, this method retrieves the first version info resource it finds.

 When working with version info resources that include multiple attribute tables (bound to different language and code page pairs), you can use the `GetAttribute(...)` method to query a specific attribute.
-This method searches through all attribute tables (while giving priority to tables in the neutral language) and returns the first matching value it finds:
+This method searches through all attribute tables (while giving preference to tables in the neutral language) and returns the first matching value it finds:

 ```csharp
 // ...